 January 19, 2021 – The COVID-19 Pandemic has transformed our dining experiences.
-Graham Goldich argues that public parks offer a way forward in the pandemic dining economy, that supports both businesses the communities they serve.
+Graham Goldich argues that public parks offer a way forward in the pandemic dining economy, that supports both businesses and the communities they serve.

 Cal Poly Pomona has concluded its 2019-2020 academic year, a year noteworthy for the abrupt transition to distance-based education resulting from the COVID-19 pandemic.
 Nevertheless, Graduate Landscape Architecture students completed some impressive projects for Pomona, Rancho Cucamonga, and Riverside, California.